ktroule/sctools/README.md

 # sctools

-Repository with utilities for single-cell data analysis.
+Repository with some custom utilities for single-cell data analysis.

 ## Instructions to install